 We don’t like liars, cheats, boasters, or tellers of half-truths.
 And we’re convinced we know how to spot them*.
 When we think someone’s blagging it, we’re on high alert – checking the body language and intonation, and testing whether what’s said has the ring of truth.

-It’s the same with writing.
-As readers we may have less information to work with, but it’s far easier to reject.
+It’s the same with text.
+As readers we may have less information to work with, but we’re no less suspicious of dishonest twaddle.
 If we smell a rat, we move on.

 Honest copywriting and the CAP Code

 Although politicians can lie as often as they want, copywriters are bound by the law and the CAP Code.
 But that doesn’t mean they can’t make empty, unprovable boasts.

 So what lessons can copywriters learn from politicians who are wildly or even untruthfully boastful?
 The good news is that your supporters (= your existing customers) already trust you, so they won’t challenge anything you say.
 But empty boasting doesn’t win over new customers.
 There’s no point telling your prospects how good you are because they won’t believe you.
 Why should they?
 They’ve got their guard up, and you’re just a stranger talking bigly about events of which they have no experience.

 Instead of telling prospects about your ‘well-earned reputation’, ‘proven track record’, and ‘commitment to the community / the environment / world peace’, give them some honest copywriting they can work with.
 Provide facts and examples; tell the human side of the story; let your truthfulness and personality shine through.
 Give your readers the information they need to make up their own minds.